Virtex7/miniTX5823/README.md

 Above all there is a IR transistor and a button on the module which makes easy binding with your receiver possible.
 You select the channel at your receiver in manual mode an bring it next to your transmitter.
 By pushing the button the transmitter changes to the channel of the receiver.
 The [rx5808-pro-diversity](https://github.com/sheaivey/rx5808-pro-diversity/) or other compatible receivers have the necessary IR diode to use this feature.

-Dimensions are 4cm x 3cm
+Dimensions of the PCB are 4cm x 3cm

 ![](docs/img/front2.PNG)